Skip to content

 That’s it!

 If you want to open a PowerShell with a folder path, there is an easier way to do so in Windows 11, 10, or older.
-Open File Explorer on your PC, click the address bar, type “powershell” and press the Enter key.
+Open File Explorer on your PC, click the address bar, type “powershell” and press Enter.
 A PowerShell window will be launched.

 open powershell from file explorer address bar

 There is another way to launch Windows PowerShell in a folder in Windows 10 and 11.
 This method also offers a way to run PowerShell with the folder path as an administrator.
-Just open a folder window, click File > Open PowerShell, or Open Command Prompt as administrator.
+Open a folder window, click File > Open PowerShell, or Open Command Prompt as administrator.

 open powershell admin from file explorer menu

-If you want to open PowerShell in a folder, there is yet another way to do it.
+To launch a command window with a folder’s path, there is yet another way to do it.
 You can use this method to run PowerShell with a file or folder path in Windows.
 Open the folder or directory where you want to open a PowerShell window.
 Make sure to placethe mouse pointer in a blank spot in the folder window, then press the Shift key + right-click.
 Choose the Open PowerShell window here. option in the context menu.

 open powershell window in a folder